-The average values of the maximum relative Fourier amplitudes in m=2, 4 and 6 Fourier terms $(A{2b},\,A{4b}$ and $A{6b})$ show a clear decline along the morphological range we focus on, with Sb types showing the largest values and Sc types the lowest.
-In Table 3 we show only A{2b} average values in each morphological bin, but not the other two bar contrast terms for m=4 and m=6 because a few barred galaxies have a negligible bar Fourier contribution from the 4th and/or 6th term.
+The average values of the maximum relative Fourier amplitudes in m = 2, 4 and 6 Fourier terms (A{2b} , A{4b} and A{6b}) show a clear decline along the morphological range we focus on, with Sb types showing the largest values and Sc types the lowest.
+In Table 3 we show only A{2b} average values in each morphological bin, but not the other two bar contrast terms for m = 4 and 6 because a few barred galaxies have a negligible bar Fourier contribution from the fourth and/or sixth term.

-Figures 13(a)-(c) show the relation between bar strength Q_b and the maximum relative Fourier amplitudes A{2b} , A{4b} and A{6b} , respectively.
+Figs 13(a)-(c) show the relation between bar strength Q_b and the maximum relative Fourier amplitudes A{2b} , A{4b} and A{6b} , respectively.
 The three morphological types Sb-Sbc-Sc are displayed with different symbols (see figure's legend).
 We see a clear morphological separation in each panel, largely driven by A{2b} , A{4b} and A{6b} .
 Sb galaxies tend to have larger maximum relative Fourier amplitudes while Sc seem to show smaller values.
-Sb galaxies almost always have values of Q_b larger than ≈ 0.15 .
-Sbc-Sc galaxies seem to show a wider range in Q_b , including values smaller than 0.15.
-For the plot of Q_b versus A{2b} the best (linear) correlation coefficient is obtained for Sbc and Sc galaxies (R=0.89 and R=0.85, respectively) while Sb galaxies have R=0.47.
+Sb galaxies almost always have values of $Q{\rm b}$ larger than ≈ 0.15 .
+Sbc-Sc galaxies seem to show a wider range in $Q{\rm b}$, including values smaller than 0.15.
+For the plot of $Q{\rm b}$ versus $A{2\rm b}$ the best (linear) correlation coefficient is obtained for Sbc and Sc galaxies (R = 0.89 and 0.85, respectively) while Sb galaxies have R = 0.47.
 We masked one point (KIG 339) when we calculated the correlation coefficient for Sbc galaxies.
-Although visual morphological classification retains some subjectivity, the separation seen in plots like those presented in Figure 13 may be regarded as an indirect confirmation of the robustness of classification.
+Although visual morphological classification retains some subjectivity, the separation seen in plots like those presented in Fig. 13 may be regarded as an indirect confirmation of the robustness of classification.
 Probably KIG 339 should have been classified as an Sb instead of Sbc, since it shows as up in all panels in the space occupied by Sb galaxies.

-4.4 Spiral Arm Strength
+4.4 Spiral arm strength

-Figure 14 shows the histogram distribution of the spiral strengths Q_s for our sample.
-Mean (\pm standard deviation) and median of the distribution are indicated on the plot.
+Fig. 14 shows the histogram distribution of the spiral strengths Q_s for our sample.
+Mean (±standard deviation) and median of the distribution are indicated on the plot.
 Galaxies in our sample display spiral strengths between 0.05 and 0.45 with rare cases of $Q_s > 0.3$.

-Sc galaxies appear to show the strongest spiral structure (Table 2), the effect being even more noticeable when restricting the comparison to the barred subsample (Table3).
-In non-barred spiral galaxies we don't see any clear trend for Q_s (see Table 4).
-We should also point out that barred and non-barred galaxies seem to show similar spiral strengths (Table 3 versus Table 4), in contrast to the total strength Q_g where we noted a systematic effect, with barred galaxies being 1.5 x stronger within each morphological bin along the Sb-Sbc-Sc sequence (see section §§ 4.2)
+Sc galaxies appear to show the strongest spiral structure (Table 2), the effect being even more noticeable when restricting the comparison to the barred subsample (Table 3).
+In non-barred spiral galaxies we do not see any clear trend for Q_s (see Table 4).
+We should also point out that barred and non-barred galaxies seem to show similar spiral strengths (Table 3 versus Table 4), in contrast to the total strength Q_g where we noted a systematic effect, with barred galaxies being 1.5 times stronger within each morphological bin along the Sb-Sbc-Sc sequence (see Section 4.2).

-4.5 The Interplay between Bar and Spiral Components
+4.5 The interplay between bar and spiral components